 History & The Outdoors

 Florie Takaki worked with the National Park Service for over 30 years, retiring in December of 2020.
 During her tenure with the park service, she spent time in Valley Forge National Historical Park, Independence Historical Park, Natchez Trace and Great Smoky Mountains National Park.
 Her love of history and the outdoors made the National Park Service a natural choice of careers.
 She says the best part of her work had been providing visitors the opportunity to connect with the parks in ways they may not have been able to without a ranger to help in their curiosity.
 Join Florie for day hikes and evening presentations.

-Join our Executive Chef Jake Schmidt and our Pastry Chef Phyllis Miller for one of our three cooking schools this season.
+Join our Executive Sous Chef Josh Vilain and our Pastry Chef Phyllis Miller for one of our three cooking schools this season.
 Each cooking school will feature four sessions, split amongst two days.
 The featured dishes will change according to the season.
 It is recommended that you arrive no later than Sunday and depart on Wednesday, after our gourmet picnic atop Gooseberry Knob.
 If you would like to attend our cooking school, please let us know when you book your reservation as class size is limited to 6 adults per session.